 If you look at an LCD monitor from an angle, you will notice that the image appears dimmer and the colors can look weird.
 At extreme angles the entire image can even disappear.
 The viewing angle of an LCD monitor is the angle at which you can still view the screen clearly, and is usually listed in the monitor's specifications list.

 The greater the viewing angle, the better, but for gamers the viewing angle doesn't really matter because you are looking directly at the screen the whole time.
 But there are some people who will consider the viewing angle important, for example if you need to show presentations with your LCD monitor.

-When it comes to buying the best gaming monitor you'll typically get what you pay for, but remember to be sure to get one that has a fast enough response rate (6ms and under is best), has LED lighting, a high refresh rate if you can afford it (120 Hz and above is best), and check customer reviews before buying to make sure the image quality is solid.
+When it comes to buying the best gaming monitor you'll typically get what you pay for, but remember to be sure to get one that has a fast enough response rate (6ms and under is best), has LED lighting, a high refresh rate if you can afford it (120 Hz and above is best) although definitely not necessary, and check varied customer reviews (and professional reviews) before buying to make sure the image quality and reliability is solid.

 If you want to know our own top picks at the moment, here are our top 4 best gaming monitors for 4 different budgets: